-546.302-70 Source inspection by Quality Approved Manufacturer.
+546.302-70 Source inspection by Quality Approved Manufacturer for fixed-price supply contracts.

-For contracts and solicitations issued by FSS:
+(a) For solicitations issued and contracts awarded by FAS that will exceed the simplified acquisition threshold and include the clause at 52.246-2, Inspection of Supplies-Fixed-Price:

-- (a) Insert the clause at 552.246-70, Source Inspection by Quality Approved Manufacturer, in solicitations and contract that provide for source inspection, except: - (1) Multiple award schedule contracts. - (2) Motor vehicle contracts. - (3) Contracts awarded by the FSS Services Acquisition Center, unless you decide, together with the Central Office Quality Assurance Division (FQA), that inspection by Government personnel is necessary. - (b) You may authorize inspection and testing at manufacturing plants or other facilities located outside the United States, Puerto Rico, or the Virgin Islands, under paragraph (a)(1) of the clause at 552.246-70 under any of the circumstances listed below.
-Coordinate the authorization with FOA and document it in the file. - (1) Inspection services are available from another Federal agency with primary inspection responsibility in the geographic area. - (2) An inspection interchange agreement exists with another agency for inspection at a contractor's plant. - (3) The procurement is for the Agency for International Development and specifies the area of source. - (4) Other considerations will ensure more economical and effective inspection consistent with the Government's interest.
+(1) The contracting officer shall insert the clause at 552.246-70, Source Inspection by Quality Approved Manufacturer, in solicitations and contracts that provide for source inspection for the Stock and Special Order Programs.

+(2) The contracting officer may authorize inspection and testing at manufacturing plants or other facilities located outside the United States, Puerto Rico, or the U.S. Virgin Islands, under paragraph (a)(1) of the clause at 552.246-70under any of the circumstances listed below after coordinating the authorization with QVOC and documenting the authorization in the file.

+(i) Inspection services are available from another Federal agency with primary inspection responsibility in the geographic area.

+(ii) An inspection interchange agreement exists with another agency for inspection at a contractor's plant.

+(iii) Other considerations will ensure more economical and effective inspection consistent with the Government's interest.

+(b) When the estimated value of the acquisition is below the simplified acquisition threshold and will include the clause at 52.246-2, Inspection of Supplies-Fixed-Price, insert the clause at 552.246-70, Source Inspection by Quality Approved Manufacturer only:

+(1) In solicitations and contracts that support the Wildfire program.

+(2) In contracts when a pattern of acquisitions demonstrates an ongoing relationship with the contractor.